-12. Review of Effectiveness
+14. Review of Effectiveness

-- 12.1 As part of the on-going governance roles, each of the above principles is reviewed and evidence sourced to show effectiveness in terms of communications, actions, policies, and procedures.
-This evidence is scrutinised and challenged by the Treasurer together with the Director of Governance and Commissioning. - 12.2 These statutory roles have the responsibility to ensure the Authority has a sound system of governance (incorporating the system of internal control) and as such maintain the Authority's Code of Governance including financial regulations.
+- 14.1 As part of the on-going governance roles, each of the above principles is reviewed and evidence sourced to show effectiveness in terms of communications, actions, policies, and procedures.
+This evidence is scrutinised and challenged by the Treasurer together with the Director of Governance and Commissioning. - 14.2 These statutory roles have the responsibility to ensure the Authority has a sound system of governance (incorporating the system of internal control) and as such maintain the Authority's Code of Governance including financial regulations. - 14.3 A review was commissioned to look at the remaining services delivered by the Blue Light Collaboration of Police and Fire.
+A decision was made to return the Estates and Stores functions by October 2026, with a decision on IT expected later in 2025.

-13. Areas for Action in 2023-24
+15. Areas for Action in 2024-25